-- Increase the number of students who achieve level 3 on the Algebra End of Course G2. - Increase student's who score a level 3, 4, or 5 on the Biology End of Course exam.
-G3. - Increase the number of student's who scored at level 3 on the reading section of the FSA.
-G4.
+- Lake Minneola High will begin early implementation stages of Project Based Learning curriculum in English Language Arts and Mathematics. - G2.
+Lake Minneola High will maintain a safe learning/working environment for all students and staff. - G3.
+Increase the number of students who earn a composite score on the ACT College Readiness Assessment. - Increase the number of students who will score at level 4 and above on FSA in Reading/Writing and Math EOC's. - Increase the number of students who achieve level 3 or higher on the the mathematics Florida Assessments for Algebra 1, Geometry and Algebra 2. - G6.
+Increase student's who score a level 3, 4, or 5 on the Biology End of Course exam. - G7.
+Increase the number of student's who scored at level 3 on the reading section of the FSA.